 At St Breock, we aim to promote positive mental health for every child and member of staff.
 We pursue the aim using both universal, whole school approaches and specialised, targeted approaches aimed at vulnerable children.
 In addition to promoting positive mental health, we aim to recognise and respond to mental ill health.
 In an average classroom, three children will be suffering from a diagnosable mental health issue.
 By developing and implementing practical, relevant and effective mental health policies and procedures we can promote a safe and stable environment for all our children affected both directly and indirectly by mental ill health.
+Our curriculum has been developed through teaching and learning to promote resilience and support social and emotional learning.
+We have an ethos and environment that promotes respect and values diversity.
 We seek to explicitly promote the link between a healthy body and a healthy mind by seeking to ensure children leaving St Breock school are physically, emotionally and academically fit.